factoryofthesun/IVaps/README.md

 ## MLisNE Package

-The mlisne package is an implementation of the treatment effect estimation method described above.
-This package provides a simple-to-use pipeline for data preprocessing, QPS estimation, and treatment effect estimation that is ML framework-agnostic.
+The mlisne package is an implementation of the treatment effect estimation method and paper described above.
+This package provides functions for the two primary estimation steps -- QPS estimation and treatment effect estimation -- and is ML framework-agnostic.

 ### Supported ML Frameworks

-The QPS estimation function `estimate_qps` only accepts models in the ONNX framework in order to maintain the framework-agnostic implementation.
+The QPS estimation function for trained models `estimate_qps_onnx` only accepts models in the ONNX framework in order to maintain the framework-agnostic implementation.
 The module provides a `convert_to_onnx` function that currently supports conversion from the following frameworks:

 - [Sklearn](https://github.com/onnx/sklearn-onnx/)
 - [Pytorch](https://pytorch.org/tutorials/advanced/super_resolution_with_onnxruntime.html)